Orioles, Whistlers and Mohouas

-Old World Orioles belong to the Oriolidae family and inhabit forest and wooded areas feeding high-up in the canopy.
+Old World orioles belong to the Oriolidae family.
+They inhabit forest and wooded areas often feeding high up in the canopy.
 I photographed them in Singapore and Australia.

 OW Orioles, Whistlers and Mohouas